 25,000 newcomers are set to arrive under the Parents and Grandparents program (PGP) which has slightly increased by 1,500 additional spots.

 • Refugee and Humanitarian program will cater for the remaining 20% of immigrants.
 There is a 5% increase compared to the last immigration levels plan.
 Canada is looking to resettle 40,000 Afghan refugees in the upcoming years.
 Once the Afghan resettlement operation target is achieved, IRCC will reduce its intake.

 According to the Canada’s main Immigration law.
 The immigration and Refugee Protection Act (IRPA), the immigration plan must be announced by November 01 each year during the parliament sitting.
 However due to the election held in September 2021, same did not take place last year.

 This Immigration level plan is a guide for Canada’s immigration system.
 It summarizes the total number of immigrants that Canada plans to welcome under its various Federal, provincial, and territorial programs.
 The operations is then adjusted by IRCC and the provinces and territories based on the plan.

 Why is immigration important to Canada?

-Immigration had been a means to support population, economic, and cultural growth in Canada for over a century.
+Immigration had been a means to support population, economic and cultural growth in Canada for over a century.
 Newcomers to Canada have been a major source of ongoing growth and prosperity.
-Besides those who came to Canada to stay permanently, many individuals also came to Canada as visitors, international students, or temporary foreign workers.
+Besides those who came to Canada to stay permanently, many individuals also came to Canada as visitors, international students or temporary foreign worker.